Braulinh0/small-projects/README.md

 <hr>
 <p align="center">
-  Built by Braulinho 🔥 I'm not accepting job offers at the moment, sorry Oracle... 💔
+  Built by Braulinho 🔥 I'm not accepting job offers at the moment, sorry Oracle and Red Bull... 💔
 </p>